Copula-like inference for discrete bivariate distributions with rectangular supports: -projections on Fréchet classes and the IPFP

 Let $\R^{r \times s}$ be the set of all $r \times s$ real matrices.
 Note the difference between $\R^{r \times s}$ and $\R^{rs}$, the latter denoting the set of all $rs$-dimensional real vectors.
 The element at row $i \in I_r = \{1,\dots,r\}$ and column $j \in I_s = \{1,\dots,s\}$ of a matrix $x \in \R^{r \times s}$ will be denoted by $x_{ij}$.
 Furthermore, for the row and column sums of~$x$, we use the classical notation

 respectively.
 Moreover, as we continue, let

-In the context of this work, the set $\Gamma$ thus equivalently represents the set of all bivariate p.m.f.s with $r \times s$ categories whose univariate margins are strictly positive.
-As we continue, given a bivariate p.m.f.\ $x$ in $\Gamma$, its first and second univariate margins will be denoted by $x^{[1]}$ and $x^{[2]}$, respectively.
+In the context of this work, the set $\Gamma$ will equivalently represent the set of all bivariate p.m.f.s on $I_{r,s}$ whose univariate margins are strictly positive.
+As explained in the introduction, since the forthcoming developments depend only on $r$, $s$ and p.m.f.\ values, restricting attention to p.m.f.s on $I_{r,s}$ is done without loss of generality.
+Indeed, any p.m.f.\ of interest defined on the Cartesian product of two sets of reals of cardinalities $r$ and $s$, respectively, can be ``relocated'' on~$I_{r,s}$.

+As we continue, to distinguish bivariate p.m.f.s from other real matrices, we will always use lowercase letters for the former and uppercase letters for the latter.
+Also, given a bivariate p.m.f.\ $x$ in $\Gamma$, its first and second univariate margins will be denoted by $x^{[1]}$ and $x^{[2]}$, respectively.
 With our notation, we thus have